-To attempt to summarise the massive event that was Crisis on Infinite Earths into a handful of paragraphs seems ludicrous.
-It’s tempting instead to direct readers to Jonathan Woodward’s excellent Annotated Crisis website which was the main inspiration for this site as well as my own notes here.
+To attempt to summarise the massive event that was CRISIS ON INFINITE EARTHS into a handful of paragraphs seems ludicrous.
+It’s tempting instead to direct readers to my annotations of the series which can be found here.
 However, as I’ve done with the other series, here’s my breakdown of the story.

 Issue #1: The creation of the Multiverse is recapped and a new character, Pariah, introduced before we witness the destruction of Earth-3, home to the original Crime Syndicate.
 Before Earth-3 is completely destroyed, Alex Luthor is sent, as a child, into Earth-1’s universe.
 All of this is observed by the Monitor who sends his ally Harbinger to collect various heroes and villains including the Psycho Pirate.
 Once aboard the Monitor’s satellite, he reveals himself and tells them that their worlds are soon to die.

 Issue #2: Time begins to run out for Earth-1 in both the past and the future while in the present, Batman sees a chilling vision of the death of the Flash.
 The Monitor tells the heroes of his plan to halt the approaching anti-matter waves by transporting them to various times where they find vibrational tuning forks that they need to protect.
 The Psycho Pirate, having betrayed the heroes he travelled with, is abducted by an unseen foe who has also corrupted Harbinger.
 In the space of a few hours, Alex Luthor has grown to be a small child.